 We have implemented a series of initiatives in the Global Batteries & Personal Care segment in Europe to reduce operating costs and rationalize our manufacturing structure (the "European Initiatives").
 In connection with the European Initiatives, which are substantially complete, we implemented a series of initiatives within the Global Batteries & Personal Care segment in Europe to reduce operating costs and rationalize our manufacturing structure.
 These initiatives include the relocation of certain operations at our Ellwangen, Germany packaging center to the Dischingen, Germany battery plant and restructuring Europe's sales, marketing and support functions.
-We recorded no pretax restructuring and related charges during the Fiscal 2010 Quarter and de minimis charges during the Fiscal 2009 Quarter in connection with the European Initiatives.
+We recorded no pretax restructuring and related charges during the Fiscal 2010 Quarter, the Fiscal 2019 Six Months and the Fiscal 2009 Six Months in connection with the European Initiatives.
 We have recorded pretax restructuring and related charges of approximately \$27 million since the inception of the European Initiatives.

 We have implemented a series of initiatives within our Global Batteries & Personal Care business segment in Latin America to reduce operating costs (the "Latin American Initiatives").
-In connection with the Latin American Initiatives, which are substantially complete, we implemented a series of initiatives within the Global Batteries & Personal Care segment in Latin America to reduce operating costs.
-The initiatives include the reduction of certain manufacturing operations in Brazil and the restructuring of management, sales, marketing and support functions.
-We recorded de minimis pretax restructuring and related charges during both the Fiscal 2010 Quarter and the Fiscal 2009 Quarter in connection with the Latin American Initiatives.
-We have recorded pretax restructuring and related charges of approximately \$12 million since the inception of the Latin American Initiatives.
+The initiatives, which are substantially complete, include the reduction of certain manufacturing operations in Brazil and the restructuring of management, sales, marketing and support functions.
+We recorded de minimis pretax restructuring and related charges during the Fiscal 2010 Quarter, the Fiscal 2009 Quarter, the Fiscal 2010 Six Months and the Fiscal 2009 Six Months in connection with the Latin American Initiatives.
+We have recorded restructuring and related charges of approximately \$12 million since the inception of the Latin American Initiatives.

 In Fiscal 2007, we began managing our business in three vertically integrated, product-focused reporting segments; Global Batteries & Personal Care, Global Pet Supplies and the Home and Garden Business.
 As part of this realignment, our global operations organization, which had previously been included in corporate expense, consisting of research and development, manufacturing management, global purchasing, quality operations and inbound supply chain, is now included in each of the operating segments.
 In connection with these changes we undertook a number of cost reduction initiatives, primarily headcount reductions, at the corporate and operating segment levels (the "Global Realignment Initiatives").
-We recorded approximately \$(2) million and \$7 million of pretax restructuring and related charges during the Fiscal 2010 Quarter and the Fiscal 2009 Quarter, respectively, in connection with the Global Realignment Initiatives.
+We recorded approximately \$1 million and \$(1) million of pretax restructuring and related charges during the Fiscal 2010 Quarter and Fiscal 2010 Six Months, respectively, and recorded \$4 million and \$11 million during the Fiscal 2009 Quarter and Fiscal 2009 Six Months, respectively, in connection with the Global Realignment Initiatives.
 Costs associated with these initiatives, which are expected to be incurred through December 31, 2010, relate primarily to severance and are projected at approximately \$85 million.

 During Fiscal 2008, we implemented an initiative within the Global Batteries & Personal Care segment to reduce operating costs and rationalize our manufacturing structure.
 These initiatives, which are substantially complete, include the exit of our battery manufacturing facility in Ningbo, China ("Ningbo") (the "Ningbo Exit Plan").
-We recorded approximately \$1 million and \$11 million of pretax restructuring and related charges during the Fiscal 2010 Quarter and Fiscal 2009 Quarter, in connection with the Ningbo Exit Plan.
-We have recorded pretax restructuring and related charges of approximately \$28 million since the inception of the Ningbo Exit Plan.
+We recorded approximately \$1 million of pretax restructuring and related charges during both the Fiscal 2010 Quarter and the Fiscal 2010 Six Months, \$2 million during the Fiscal 2009 Quarter and \$12 million during the Fiscal 2009 Six Months in connection with the Ningbo Exit Plan.
+We have recorded restructuring and related charges of approximately \$28 million since the inception of the Ningbo Exit Plan.